eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 # MRAA and UPM with the DE10-Nano Kit

-## Introduction
+## FPGA and Accelerometer

-Talk about how awesome FPGA's are, DE10-Nano specs and capabilities, pictures, etc. Align with Bob Garret on this.
+Field programmable gate arrays (FPGAs), are programmable chips that provide developers with a few key advantages: customization, flexibility, plus power & performance.
+The (mention specs or features related to accelerometer here) provides developers with...
+The onboard accelerometer...
+Can we relate the accelerometer to any IoT applications?

-Continue with a very brief description of MRAA and UPM and provide further links.
+Description of MRAA and UPM and provide further links.

-Article description:
-By following the steps listed in this article users will be able to build and install the MRAA and UPM on their board.
+####Libraries

+*MRAA
+MRAA is an I/O library...

+*UPM
-Node.js is the language of choice for this exercise.
-The UPM library is used to read data from the built-in Analog Devices ADXL345 3-axis accelerometer.
+UPM is a sensor library...
+UPM supports various accelerometers including the de10-nano's built in accelerometer.The UPM library is used to read data from the built-in Analog Devices ADXL345 3-axis accelerometer.

+####Programming Language
+Node.js

+In this accelerometer tutorial you'll learn to:

+1. Prepare the DE10-Nano development board to host the accelerometer application

+1. Build and install the MRAA and UPM libraries on the de10-nano board.

-The readers will then setup a very simple Express.js webserver that uses WebSockets to push live data captured from the accelerometer to the client's browser.
+1. Setup a basic Express.js webserver
+This webserveruses WebSockets to push live data captured from the accelerometer to the client's browser.

+1. Generate a real-time plot using Plotly*
-We picked the Plotly graphing library is used to visualize the data in the form of a real-time plot.
-The page will be accessible from almost any browser/device combo.
+The Plotly* graphing library is used to visualize the data in the form of a real-time plot.
+The page is accessible from almost any browser/device combo.

+note package manager (NPM)

+## Prepare your DE10-Nano
+### Connect the board to the internet

-## Connecting the board to the network
+First connect the DE10-Nano board to the internet and get a static IP.

-Before we can move any further, we need to connect the board to the internet.
-In most cases this is as simple as plugging in an Ethernet cable to the Ethernet port.
+1. Run an Ethernet cable from the DE10-Nano board to a router.

+#### Get a static IP
 By default, the Ethernet interface on the board is set to Dynamic Host Configuration Protocol (DHCP) mode, thus it will automatically ask for an IP address from the router that the board was plugged into.

-The process of connecting to the DE10-Nano and hosting the webpages is made a lot easier by configuring said router to assign a static IP to the board based on the MAC address of the Ethernet interface.
+The process of connecting to the DE10-Nano and hosting the webpages is made a lot easier by configuring the router to assign a static IP to the board (based on the MAC address of the Ethernet interface).
 Most modern routers are able to do this even with DHCP assignment turned on.
+You won't have to edit the server configuration everytime you are assigned a new IP address by the router.

-Alternatively, one can force a static IP on the eth0 interface with connman:
+Run the following command to force a static IP on the eth0 interface with connman:
 `connmanctl config ethernet_000000000000_cable --ipv4 manual 192.168.1.10 255.255.255.0 192.168.1.1`

 (explain further)